(policies are subject to change to reflect updates in University guidelines or as conditions demand — please check back regularly for updates)

-Beginning August 10, all students must participate in on-campus COVID testing twice a week.
-If you are not up to date on your testing, you will not be allowed into the building.
+A: All students must participate in on-campus COVID testing as required by the University.
+If you are not up to date on your testing, you will not be allowed into the buildings.
 There are no exceptions to this (even if it means you miss your class or lesson).
-Since it can take 24 hours to get your test results, you must plan to get tested in advance of your classes.
-Those students with a face-to-face class or lesson on a Monday will need to get tested on the Thursday or Friday before.
-(There is also limited weekend testing at a few locations across campus.)
+Upon returning to campus, students must test negative for COVID twice over a 5-day period to receive permission to access university buildings.
+In general, please keep in mind that since it can take 24 hours to get your test results, you must plan to get tested in advance of your classes.
+For complete testing instructions, see https://covid19.illinois.edu/on-campus-testing-locations/.

 To enter any of the music buildings, you will need to show the “Safer in Illinois” app on your phone to the building monitor who will be controlling access.
 The app will indicate that you are (or are not) up to date on your testing.
+Even if the Wellness Support Associates (WSAs) are not present, your Safer Illinois app must read "Building Access Granted" for you to enter the building.
+There are absolutely NO EXCEPTIONS to this rule.
 For more information about the app, see https://answers.uillinois.edu/illinois/page.php?id=104642.
 For more information about building access, see https://covid19.illinois.edu/on-campus/building-access/.

 For more detailed information about the use of University facilities, please see https://covid19.illinois.edu/on-campus/working-in-university-facilities/.

 Q: How will cleaning of the building and classrooms take place?